PEtab-dev/PEtab/doc/v1/documentation_data_format.rst

 - ``observableId`` [STRING, NOT NULL, REFERENCES(observables.observableID)]

-  Observable ID as defined in the observable table described below.
+  Observable ID as defined in the observables table described below.

+- ``preequilibrationConditionId`` [STRING OR NULL, REFERENCES(conditionsTable.conditionID), OPTIONAL]

+  The ``conditionId`` to be used for preequilibration.
+E.g. for drug treatments, the model would be preequilibrated with the no-drug condition.
+  Empty for no preequilibration.

+- ``simulationConditionId`` [STRING, NOT NULL, REFERENCES(conditionsTable.conditionID)]

+  ``conditionId`` as provided in the condition table, specifying the condition-specific parameters used for simulation.

 - ``measurement`` [NUMERIC, NOT NULL]